CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 # Udacity - Data Analyst Nanodegree
 Udacity's Data Analyst Nanodegree program outline and project files.

-I began the Udacity Data Analyst Nanodegree program in January 2023, and this repository includes the associated project files and outline.
+I began the Udacity Data Analyst Nanodegree program in January 2023, and this repository includes the associated program outline and project files.

 ## Program Outline
 **Intro to Data Analysis**